Non-stop flights to Reykjavik (Keflavik) (KEF)

 In Canada there are several airports with flights to Reykjavik (Keflavik) (6 in total).

 From Calgary, direct flights are offered by WestJet.
-This is a seasonal route that started in May and ends in September.
+This is a seasonal route that starts in May and ends in October.

 From Halifax, the only airline with direct flights is Icelandair.
-This is a seasonal route that started in May and ends in October.
+This is a seasonal route that starts in May and ends in October.

 From Hamilton, you can fly non-stop to Reykjavik (Keflavik) with Play.

 From Montreal, the only airline with direct flights is Air Canada (Star Alliance).
-This is a seasonal route that started in June and ends in October.
+This is a seasonal route that starts in June and ends in October.

 From Vancouver, you can fly non-stop to Reykjavik (Keflavik) with Icelandair.